Help for a Loved One with Dementia Refusing Care

 Dementia affects millions of people and providing the right care is paramount.
 Promyse provides in-home dementia care in Kitchener, Waterloo and Cambridge

-Dementia’s Journey As our loved ones age, their needs change, especially when it comes to their health and well-being.
+The Journey of Dementia As our loved ones age, their needs change, especially when it comes to their health and well-being.
 Dementia is a condition that affects millions of people worldwide, and providing the right care and support is paramount to their quality of life.
-In-Home Client-focused Care is taking centre stage through Dementia’s Journey, providing personalized […]
+In-Home Client-focused Care is taking centre stage through Dementia’s Journey, […]

 How to Help a Loved One Accept a Dementia Diagnosis